 Step 6: Turning Chain

-If you ended with a double crochet, then chain 3.
+If you ended with a double crochet as in the video tutorial, then chain 3.
 If you ended with a single crochet, chain 1.
-In my demonstration, I ended with a single crochet so I will chain 1.
+In my photo demonstration, I ended with a single crochet so I will chain 1.

 Step 7: Single Crochet in Double Crochet (or vice versa)

-If you ended with a single crochet, as in my demonstration, work a double crochet in the first single crochet of the previous row.
-If you ended with a double crochet, then work a single crochet in the first double crochet of the previous row.
+If you ended with a single crochet, as in this photo demonstration, work a double crochet in the first single crochet of the previous row.
+If you ended with a double crochet as in the video tutorial, then work a single crochet in the first double crochet of the previous row.

 Step 8: Repeat

 You will continue alternating by making a single crochet in the double crochet of the previous row, and vice versa to the end of the row.